aclist/dztui/CONTRIBUTING.md

 This is a guide for contributors containing conventions best practices and rules of development and aims to ease the beginning of a contribution.

+# How can I request help?

+There is an issue tracker on github (link)[https://github.com/aclist/dzgui-devel/issues] where you can submit tickets.
+If you need help troubleshooting a problem, submit a ticket.
+There is a category called `troubleshooting` which is exactly what you need.

 # How can I help the project?

 There are several ways to help this project.